Keep learning. Get ahead.

 Session V: 06/12/23 - 08/5/23

 If you're currently enrolled as a student at UMSL, summer registration is a breeze.
-Registration opens in myView on Monday, January 9, 2017, or you may visit the Registrar's Office in 269 MSC.
-Note that your degree program may require you to meet with an academic advisor prior to registering for classes.
+Students can register in myView.
+Note that your degree program may require you to meet with an academic advisor virtually prior to registering for classes.

-A visiting student is one who has completed at least one semester and is actively enrolled at another institution with plans to return to that university in the fall.
+A visiting student is someone who is currently enrolled at another university, has completed at least one college semester, and plans to return to that university in the fall.
 Visiting students are not required to submit an application fee or transcripts.
 At the end of the session, students must request that their grades be reported by transcript to their respective schools.
-This is only for undergraduate students and financial aid is not available.
-Note that visiting students may need to submit a transcript if a particular course requires proof of a pre-requisite.
+This option is only for undergraduate students and financial aid is not available.
+Visiting students may need to submit a transcript if a particular course requires proof of a pre-requisite.

-Students enrolled at other universities may transfer to UMSL during the summer semester.
-Transfer students must complete an application for admission and pay a $35 application fee.
+Students enrolled at other four-year universities or community colleges may transfer to UMSL during the summer semester.
 Applicants with 24 or more transferable, college credit hours at the time of application need only submit official transcripts from the universities where they have earned credit.
 Those with fewer than 24 hours will also need to submit high school transcripts reflecting composite ACT scores.